Unwrap the Power of a Wish

 Our Wish Stories

-I wish to be a mermaid
+I wish to fly in a helicopter

-I wish to be a mermaid
+I wish to have a doll

-I wish to be a train driver
+I wish to be a flight attendant